adobe/phased-testing/README.md

 #### PHASED.TESTS.REPORT.BY.PHASE_GROUP
 By default we do not modify reports.
 Each step in a scenario is reported as is.
 We have introduced a "Report By Phase Group" functionality, which is activated with this property.

+## Executing a CONSUMER phase based on the PRODUCED Data
+Usually when your test code is in the repository of the product being tested, you will be having a delta in tests between two versions **N** & **N+1**.
+In such cases you will want to only execute the tests that exist in both versions.

+For this, as of version 7.0.9, we have introduced the functionality that allows you to automatically select the phased tests that were executed in a previous phase.
+This means that when activated in a CONSUMER Phase, the selection is made based on the tests that were executed in the PRODUCER Phase.
+This functionality is activated when you pass or include the test group `PHASED_PRODUCED_TESTS`.

 ## Phase Contexts - Managing the Scenario Step Executions
 Although we try to keep the execution of a scenario like any other test scenario, we feel that it is useful to document how he state of a scenario works.